For online businesses, landing pages are the revenue gatekeepers. They are lifelines for improving lead generation.

 If you’ve been mentioned in major media publications, then show it.
 It breeds trust in a prospect.

-While social media share buttons are a debatable entity on a landing page, they can also act as a great trust signal, by showing your social following.
+While social media share buttons are a debatable entity within a landing page design, they can also act as a great trust signal, by showing your social media following.

-I discuss the science of social proof here.
-And, I further recommend that you explore 10 effective social proof strategies in this article.
+I discuss the science of social media proof here.
+And, I further recommend that you explore 10 effective social media proof strategies in this blog post.